 DAD Provides The Foundation for Scaling Agile Tactically

-The DAD framework provides a better foundation for tactically scaling agile in several ways:
+DAD provides a better foundation for tactically scaling agile in several ways:

 - DAD promotes self organization enhanced with effective governance.
 This is based on the observation that agile project teams work within the scope and constraints of a larger, organizational ecosystem.
 As a result DAD recommends that you adopt an effective governance strategy that guides and enables agile teams.